 It’s safe to say that most men have never worn raw jeans.
 Some men will know raw denim as “shrink-to-fit.”
 And rarely will you see raw jeans sold in stores.

-Men choose raw over washed denim because they want to break-in the jeans themselves.
-Raw jeans provide a ‘blank canvas’ or ‘clean slate’– an unadulterated denim that picks up the natural wear patterns, fades and creases that come from abrasion during daily wear.
-You can achieve similar fades and creases by starting with a dark washed jean, but the results will not be as dramatic.
+Men who choose raw over washed denim, do so because they want to break-in the jeans themselves.
+Raw jeans provide a ‘blank canvas’ or ‘clean slate’– an unadulterated denim that picks up the natural wear patterns, fades and creases that come from abrasion and daily wear.

 If a man wears his raw jeans regularly and is disciplined with his wash regimen, he will create a unique, beautiful looking jean within one to two years.

-However, breaking-in a pair of raw jeans is a project that can be rewarding.
+However, when customers have a lingering curiosity about raw jeans and want the life experience of breaking in a raw jean, we recommend Pro Original Raw.
 There is no greater opportunity to create a bond with a garment than with raw jeans; no other garment allows you to put your personal stamp on it so dramatically.